Bíňa

 Bíňa (Bény) is a municipality and village in the Nové Zámky District in the Nitra Region of south-west Slovakia.

-Geography

-The village lies at an elevation of 132 metres (433 ft) and covers an area of 23.501 km² (9.074 mi²).

 History

 In historical records the village was first mentioned in 1135 written as Byn.
 Earlier the Romans built a fortress here and in 173 emperor Marcus Aurelius wrote his famous diary in this region during the wars against quadi in the Marcomannic Wars.
 Later, after the foundation of the Árpád age Hungary, king Stephen I of Hungary gave the region to Bény, son of Hont, the count of the county Hont.
 During the time of early Christianity every 10 villages was ordered to build a church.
 Several rotunda have been built in this time, among others the rotunda of Bény, too.

 In 1217 the Premontre Abbey monastery was founded in Bíňa in the romanesque style.
 An earlier built rotunda stands before the two tower abbey church.
 The patrocinium of the rotunda is The 12 Apostles.
 Such patrocinium of a rotunda was at village Apostag at the Danube.
 After the Austro-Hungarian army disintegrated in November 1918, Czechoslovak troops occupied the area, later acknowledged internationally by the Treaty of Trianon.
 Between 1938 and 1945 Bíňa once more became part of Miklós Horthy's Hungary through the First Vienna Award.
 From 1945 until the Velvet Divorce, it was part of Czechoslovakia.
 Since then it has been part of Slovakia.